BuildOnViction/docs/docs/developers/trc20-integrations.md

 ```

 ## Unlock wallet
-In order to create a wallet, you can refer to [Create wallet page](https://docs.tomochain.com/developers/integrations/#create-wallet)
+To create a wallet, you can refer to [Create wallet page](https://docs.tomochain.com/developers/integrations/#create-wallet)

 You need to unlock the wallet before interact TRC20 contract
 #### Example